|

 except for Kong's death scene atop the

-Empire State Building that O'Brien milks
+Empire State Building, which O'Brien milks

 we wind up rooting for Kong.
 Not